oresat/system-controller/docs/PartsSelection.md

 Reasons: This MOSFET was chosen based on the threshold voltage range of 0.5V to 1V.
 This allows the capacitor in the hardware watchdog more time to discharge from the 3V rail to where the FET turns off.
 Note: It has been dificult to find a radiation hardened version of this transistor.
 Rad-Hard Option: Intentional Rectifier IRHLUB770Z4 [Datasheet](http://www.irf.com/product-info/datasheets/data/irhlub770z4.pdf)
-Reasons: Lowest Threshold voltage of any rad-hard FET I've looked at.
+Reasons: Lowest Threshold voltage of any rad-hard FET viewed.
 This one is between 1V and 2V.

 **Q10, Q12 On Semi.
 DMN62D0U-13:**
 Part: MOSFET P-CH 20V 3.2A SOT23: